-Written by Benjamin D. Tanner, Ph.D, President, Antimicrobial Test Labs
+Written by Benjamin D. Tanner, Ph.D, President and CEO, Antimicrobial Test Labs

 Since they're commonly called "spores," some people think that bacterial endospores are associated with bacterial reproduction.
 Really, creation of an endospore is a survival mechanism used by bacteria to withstand harsh environmental conditions.

 Bacteria propagate when times are good.
 When times are bad, certain bacteria have the capability to shrink down and encrust critical cellular elements in a tough casing.
 This is called an endospore.

 The process works like this: The, bacterium senses environmental stress, which triggers activation of genes which create a tough shell within the stressed cell, containing all the basics needed for life when conditions become more favorable.
 Eventually, the former bacterial cell degrades away, leaving just the shell behind.
 The photograph below shows what the hardy shell looks like when stained.
 The endospores are a purified Clostridum difficile spore suspension.

 Unlike fungal spores, where one fungus can make many spores, bacterial endospores are a "one cell makes one endospore" affair.